 The church was completed in 1978 and over the years has become one of the most famous sights of the area.

 Many more religious buildings are located in the gorge of Lousios.
 They include churches, monasteries, hermitages as well as secular buildings such as water-mills, gunpowder-mills, tobacco-mills etc.

-It is worth mentioning the Monastery of “Timios Prodromos”, dated to the end of the 16th century, the Monastery of “Aimyales”, the old and new monastery of “Atsicholos” and “St. Andrew” at Gortyna.
+It is worth mentioning the Monastery of “Timios Prodromos”, which dates back to the end of the 16th century.
+As well as the Monastery of “Aimyales”, the old and new monastery of “Atsicholos” and “St. Andrew” at Gortyna.